 In May 2017, Phase-1 Environmental Services (Phase-1 ES) prepared a Phase I Environmental Site Assessment (ESA) and in August 2017 a follow up Limited Phase II ESA for the subject property.
-The qualitative results of these investigations found, in part, that elevated concentrations of Total Petroleum Hydrocarbons as gasoline (TPHg) exists in shallow groundwater at the site.
+The results of these investigations found, in part, that elevated concentrations of Total Petroleum Hydrocarbons as gasoline (TPHg) exists in shallow groundwater at the site.
 The source of the contamination is unknown at this time but historical operations, including two printing companies and an auto repair service station, are known to have handled hazardous materials in the past.
 Based upon these results, and because the property owner wishes to redevelop the site, a Voluntary Remedial Action Agreement (VRAA) was entered with the Alameda County Environmental Health Department (ACEHD).
 The first steps of the VRAA are to further assess the extent of subsurface contamination and adequately characterize hazards at the site as they pertain to the proposed residential redevelopment.
-As such, the purpose of the Workplan is to propose a specific set of tasks that, when completed, will 1.) confirm the initial qualitative results of the initial Phase II, 2.) further assess the extent of onsite subsurface contamination, and 3.) characterize in situ soils scheduled to be overexcavated during redevelopment for potential off-hauling and disposal.
-In general, the proposed scope of work consists of collecting soil and "grab" groundwater samples from 12 temporary borings.
+As such, the purpose of the Workplan is to propose a specific set of tasks that, when completed, will further assess the extent of onsite subsurface contamination.
+In general, the proposed scope of work consists of collecting soil and "grab" groundwater samples from ten temporary borings as well as installing and sampling five soil gas sampling points.
 Almar, herein, presents the details of the proposed scope of work.